s-leroux/Pegparse/README.md

       peg.choice(
         peg.rule("quoted-string"),
         peg.rule("value"),
-      ),
+      ),insteat
       function(value) { return value; }
     );
 ```

-Which leads to:
+This leads to:

 ```
         [ 'Here', 'are', 'some,CSV', 'data' ]
 ```

-Please take a look at the examples found in the `text/examples` folder for more informations.
+Please take a look at the examples found in the `text/examples` folder for more information.

 API Reference
 =============